Getting Started with MaxTAF

 Code Lookup is an innovative feature that allows users to have an example script opened alongside a script in development.

-This is especially useful for referencing and code-reusage, a critical part of efficient Software Development In Testing.
+This is especially useful for referencing and reusing code, a critical part of efficient Software Development In Testing.

-Pressing the Code Look-up button will allow you to use find and open up any other script, from any of the projects you are a part of, to reference.
-The script from the code look-up will be presented in a separate script box next to the script for the case you are editing.
+Pressing the Code Look-up button will allow you to use find and bring up any other script, from any of the projects you are a part of, to reference.

-Code Snippets can be copied and pasted from the Code Lookup view over to your main script.
+Code Snippets can be copied and pasted from Code Lookup views over to your main script.

 Failure line jump

-Failure line jump is a useful feature when writing test cases, it allows you to jump to and highlight the exact line of code which is causing an error for your test run.
+Failure line jump is a useful feature when writing cases, it allows you to jump to and highlight the exact line of code which produces some error.
 To do so, you just need to click on the line number in the error message as shown below.

 Code Formatting

-As you type code for a test case, you are prone to making visual mistakes (like indentation, new lines, etc.).
-Language server has a great tool which you can use to format your code.
-This is particularly useful when you want to write well formatted code quickly.
+As you type code for a case, you are prone to making visual mistakes (like indentation, new lines, etc).
+The Language server comes with a formatting tool which you can use to format your code.

-MaxTAF Cloud currently supports 4 different programming languages:
+MaxTAF Cloud currently supports 4 different programming languages for Cases:

 - Java